clark800/lambda-zero/README.md

   just 32KB dynamically linked and stripped.
-- The interpreter can also be built for Linux x86-64 without the C standard library in which case it is about 2100 lines of strict ANSI C99 and generates a 22KB statically linked stripped binary.
+- The interpreter can also be built for Linux x86-64 without the C standard library in which case it is about 2100 lines of strict ANSI C99 and generates a 23KB statically linked stripped binary.
 - The interpreter includes reference-counting garbage collection on a free list memory allocator, error messaging, and rudimental built-in debugging and profiling features.

 # Sample Code

-Note: To run these samples, you'll have to copy the [prelude](test/prelude) file and insert it before the sample code since there is no import/include mechanism.

 ### Hello World